Updated on: May 5, 2025

 Marketing qualified leads (MQLs)

-Marketing qualified leads are considering your products or services.
-They are warm leads as they are closer to buying a product.
-The prospective buyer has expressed their interest in your product or service.
-They are considering your company/ solution as an option in solving a problem they are facing.
+They are considering your product.
+They have expressed an interest in your product.
+They are considering your solution as an option to solve a problem they are facing.
 They have either downloaded a checklist from your website or watched a webinar or attended an event.

 Sales qualified leads (SQLs)

-Sales qualified leads are deciding if your product or service is a right fit.
+They are deciding if your product is a right fit.
 They are hot leads as they are ready to make a decision.
 This is where a sales person get involved.
 The sales person then provides a free trial or free demo.
 This is followed by the sales person closing the deal.

-Once you have created your SaaS marketing strategy, you need to create a SaaS marketing plan for your business.
-The SaaS marketing plan will provide you a framework to funnel customers from acquisition to activation, retention, referral and revenue.
+Create a SaaS marketing plan for your business.
+This will provide you a framework to funnel customers from acquisition to activation, retention, referral and revenue.

 Ask yourself questions like: